The Right Music

 When we begin to love as Jesus loved, and when we begin to imitate Him and the first-century apostles, relying on the Holy Spirit's power instead of our own, we will see an explosion of revival in our world.

-Let us hasten that day by our own faith
+Let us hasten that day by our own faith and obedience.

 Yours for fulfilling the Great Commission each year until our Lord returns,